-- These are included in the Statement of Financial Activities (SoFA) when: - the charity becomes entitled to the resources; - the Trustees are probably certain they will receive the resources; and - the monetary value can be measured with sufficient reliability.
+These are included in the Statement of Financial Activities (SoFA) when:

+- the charity becomes entitled to the resources; - it is probable the charity will receive the resources; and - the monetary value can be measured with sufficient reliability.

-Where incoming resources have related expenditure (as with fundraising or contract income) the incoming resources and related expenditure are reported gross in the SoFA.
+Where income has related expenditure (as with fundraising or contract income) the income and related expenditure are reported gross in the SoFA.